 This enables participants to draw on the comprehensive expertise of the Law Faculty, meet key experts and practitioners and interact with other professionals attending the Executive Master.

 No scholarships are available at the moment for the Executive Master.
 However, the Executive Master and its modules are eligible for an annual training allowance of up to 2,250 Swiss Francs by the Geneva Department for Education, Culture and Sport.
 Candidates meeting the criteria can contact our Student Office for further information.

-No distance-learning courses are available at the moment.
 For participants who cannot attend courses for professional reasons (e.g. missions, conferences), courses are recorded and can therefore be followed from abroad or afterwards.

 Executive Master/Master of Advanced Studies (MAS) (60 ECTS credits, equivalent to an LLM), awarded by the University of Geneva and the Graduate Institute of International and Development Studies.